 4. Guidebook With Map

 Whatever guidebook you choose, try to get one with a map of where you are going.
-It’s good to get ‘the lay of the land’ before you get to a place, so you know how to get to the hostel, the nearest station etc. I know google maps is a big help for this, but it’s no good if you loose signal, can’t get data or even worse loose your phone.
+It’s good to get ‘the lay of the land’ before you get to a place, so you know how to get to the hostel, the nearest station etc. I know google maps is a big help for this, but it’s no good if you lose signal, can’t get data or even worse lose your phone.

-It’s also good to have a rough idea of what you want to do there – although don’t set out a definite plan and use the guidebook as gospel.
+It’s also good to have a rough idea of what you want to do there – although don’t set out a definite plan and definitely don’t use the guidebook as gospel.
 I like to remain flexible and ask other backpackers what is good to do and what is ‘not to miss’.
 Use the guidebook as just that, a guide.

 Just be sure to pack it in a way that it won’t be damaged (or have an online version).

-4. Money Belt
+5. Money Belt

-I’d only really use a money belt on on public transport, but still use it to store my passport in the safe when at my destination.
+I’d only really use a money belt on public transport, but also use it to store my passport in the safe when at my destination.
 I even use the money belt to store my passport in back home – that way I know where it is and we never have the mad panic of “Oh No!
 Where’s my passport?” before going anywhere.